 John Therry Catholic College opened on 9th February 1981, under the principalship of Brother Clarence Cunningham.
 The initial enrolment was of some 300 students from Year 7 to 9.

-John Therry has had a proud history on this site since 1981 from the time that the first students actually came onto the current site of the school, (there had been two years of boarding at St Gregory's prior to this).
+John Therry has had a proud history on site at Demetrius Road Rosemeadow since 1981.
+There had been two years of boarding at St Gregory's prior to this.

-Our first Principal, Br Clarence Cunningham (1981-1985), a Marist brother who had been principal of St Gregory’s College Campbelltown, was appointed to John Therry and moved into the brothers' residence, later to become the OLHC presbytery.
-Br Clarence was responsible for the original buildings at John Therry as well as the staff and continued as principal until 1986 when he went to establish another new school north of Campbelltown called Mt Carmel.
+Our first Principal, Br Clarence Cunningham (1981-1985), a Marist brother who had been principal of St Gregory's College Campbelltown, was appointed to John Therry and moved into the brothers' residence, later to become the OLHC presbytery.
+Br Clarence was responsible for the original buildings at John Therry and continued as principal until 1986 when he went to establish Mt Carmel Catholic High School school at Varroville in Northern Campbelltown.
 Brother Clarence sadly passed away in 2011.

 Our next principal, Mr Vince Villa (1986-1990) remained in the position until 1990, when he moved to the Catholic Education Office.
 Vince sadly passed away in 1996 after a distinguished career with the Diocese of Wollongong.

-Mr Geoff Hicks (1991) was the principal for the 1991 school year, before moving to the Parramatta Diocese, where he was principal of a number of schools, before returning to the Diocese of Wollongong in 2004, working at the CEO.
+Mr Geoff Hicks (1991) was the principal for the 1991 school year, before moving to the Parramatta Diocese, where he was principal of a number of schools, before returning to the Diocese of Wollongong in 2004, working at the Catholic Education Office.

 Mr Peter Orman (2001-2007) returned to John Therry as principal in 2001, having been HSIE Co-ordinator in 1982.